 My family and I embraced an off-grid traditional homesteading life in 2010.
 Living such a lifestyle is a breath of fresh air and provides a freedom beyond your imagination!

-There are many things that you can explore as you start to make income on your homestead, remember, you may need to progressively work your way into living your dream.
+There are many things that you can explore as you start to making an income from your homestead or farm, but remember, you may need to progressively work your way into living your dream.
 That may require you to work away from home for a while as you get everything in order on your homestead.
-Making a plan, having goals, a budget and working toward both will help you move forward.

 As we lived in an 8’ x 14’ canvas tent for 8 1/2 months on our raw wilderness land while we built our home and homestead.
 I was able to keep the business running via satellite internet and either a small solar panel, the truck, or a generator.
 The internet is an amazing source of income or extra income which we will talk more about later.